microsoft/BotBuilder-Samples/samples/java_springboot/24.bot-authentication-msgraph/README.md

 NOTE: Microsoft Teams currently differs slightly in the way auth is integrated with the bot.
 Refer to sample 46.teams-auth.

+This sample is a Spring Boot app and uses the Azure CLI and azure-webapp Maven plugin to deploy to Azure.

 ## Prerequisites

 - Java 1.8+
 - Install [Maven](https://maven.apache.org/)
 - An account on [Azure](https://azure.microsoft.com) if you want to deploy to Azure.
+- Update `application.properties` with required configuration settings
+  - MicrosoftAppId
+  - MicrosoftAppPassword
+  - ConnectionName

-## To try this sample locally
+## To try this sample
 - From the root of this project folder:
   - Build the sample using `mvn package`
   - Run it by using `java -jar .\target\bot-authentication-msgraph-sample.jar`

-- Test the bot using Bot Framework Emulator
+## Testing the bot using Bot Framework Emulator

-  [Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.
+[Microsoft Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

-  - Install the Bot Framework Emulator version 4.3.0 or greater from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)
+- Install the latest Bot Framework Emulator from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)
+- In Bot Framework Emulator Settings, enable `Use a sign-in verification code for OAuthCards` to receive the magic code

-  - Connect to the bot using Bot Framework Emulator
+### Connect to the bot using Bot Framework Emulator

 - Launch Bot Framework Emulator
 - File -> Open Bot
 - Enter a Bot URL of `http://localhost:3978/api/messages`

+## Interacting with the bot

+This sample uses the bot authentication capabilities of Azure Bot Service, providing features to make it easier to develop a bot that authenticates users to various identity providers such as Azure AD (Azure Active Directory), GitHub, Uber, and so on.
+These updates also take steps towards an improved user experience by eliminating the magic code verification for some clients and channels.
+It is important to note that the user's token does not need to be stored in the bot.
+When the bot needs to use or verify the user has a valid token at any point the OAuth prompt may be sent.
+If the token is not valid they will be prompted to login.

+## Microsoft Graph API

+This sample demonstrates using Azure Active Directory v2 as the OAuth2 provider and utilizes the Microsoft Graph API.
+Microsoft Graph is a Microsoft developer platform that connects multiple services and devices.
+Initially released in 2015, the Microsoft Graph builds on Office 365 APIs and allows developers to integrate their services with Microsoft products including Windows, Office 365, and Azure.

 ## Deploy the bot to Azure